 I suggest serving in a large soup plate, to ladle in the broth and roughly mash some potatoes with a fork.
 Delicious!

-- 500gr/1lb monkfish fillet, cut into strips OR assorted fish and seafood (see notes below)
+- 18 oz | 500 gr monkfish cut into strips OR a mixture of fish and shellfish (see notes below)

-- 4 tbsp olive oil
+- 4 tbsp olive oil OR garlic infused oil

 - 1 bay leaf

-- 3 medium tomatoes, chopped
+- 3 tomatoes medium, chopped

 - 1 cup water

 - 3 tbsp fresh parsley chopped